evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450plus/rangeandconsumption.md

 ---
 title: Mercedes-EQ EQS 450+ range & consumption
 linktitle: Range & Consumption
-description: Here you find all details about range and consumption for Mercedes-EQ EQS 450+.
+description: "Here you find all details about range and consumption for Mercedes-EQ EQS 450+."
 weight: 9
 hidden: true
 ---